-A smarter scammer could have corrected all these mistakes, including knowing the recipient’s name and email address, and masking their URL in a much more convincing manner.
-If they had done a better job there would have been nothing in the message to trigger your alarm bells – even though the email would still be fake.
+A smarter scammer could have corrected these mistakes, including knowing the recipient’s name and email address, and masking their URL in a much more convincing manner.
+If they had done a better job, there would have been nothing alarming in the message.
+But it would still be a fake.

-Apply these two actions consistently and you will be nearly 100% protected from online scams.
+Applying these two actions consistently will help protect you from online scams: